What Is Your Favorite Canva Alternatives?

 Very similar to PicMonkey, BeFunky allows social media managers to design from templates.
 With BeFunky you have plenty of ways to edit your photos whilst retaining the originality of the image.

 BeFunky includes many features that will impress social media managers:

 Add graphics, text and photos to your scene

 Advanced photo-editing (lots locked under PRO)

 Use a range of templates to start off your images

-BeFunky is a very good option for social media designers and could also help you create other marketing collateral like posters and flyers too.
+BeFunky is a great option for social media designers and has benefits also help you create other marketing collateral, including posters and flyers too.
 It's strong when it comes to photo editing as well.

 A range of photo-editing tools

 Photo batching for exporting photos

 Piktochart is a favorite for marketers that love infographics but it's also handy for designing social media posts.
 This online editor allows you to turn simple information into easy-to-read graphics with plenty of colors.
 It also has a number of templates to work with.